rust-lang/rust/src/doc/rustc-dev-guide/src/type-inference.md

 [Unification in the Chalk project]: http://smallcultfollowing.com/babysteps/blog/2017/03/25/unification-in-chalk-part-1/

-All told, the inference context stores four kinds of inference variables as of this
+All said, the inference context stores four kinds of inference variables as of
 writing:

 - Type variables, which come in three varieties: